luk036/cyclic_quorum/src/cqs.md

 *   **A3.
 Equal Work:** All quorums in the system have the same size.
 If $S_i$ is the quorum for site $P_i$, then $|S_i| = d$ for all $i \in \{1, 2, \dots, N\}$, where $d$ is an integer less than $N$.
 The size of a quorum is often denoted by $d$ or $k$.
 *   **A4.
 Equal Responsibility:** Each site is contained in the same number of quorums.
 Specifically, for all $P_i \in U$, $P_i$ is contained in $d$ quorums $S_j$.

 A set of quorums satisfying properties A3 and A4 is called **symmetric**.
-The goal in designing efficient quorum systems for applications like distributed mutual exclusion is to minimize the quorum size $d$ while maintaining these properties.
+The goal in designing efficient quorum systems is to minimize the quorum size $d$ while maintaining these properties.

 Maekawa showed that for a fixed quorum size $d$, the maximum possible number of sites $N$ for which a symmetric quorum system exists is $d(d-1) + 1$, assuming any two quorums intersect at exactly one site.
 This implies a theoretical lower bound on the quorum size:
 $d \geq \sqrt{N}$.
 More precisely, the lower bound is $\lceil \sqrt{N} \rceil$.
-When considering a system with $P$ processes or nodes, the lower bound is similarly $O(\sqrt{P})$.

 Finding quorum systems that satisfy these properties and approach the minimal size is challenging.
 The problem of finding such systems for $N = d(d-1) + 1$ is equivalent to finding finite projective planes of order $d-1$, and the existence of such planes is not guaranteed for all orders (e.g., order 10).
 Exhaustive search methods to find optimal quorum systems are computationally intractable for large $N$.
-This difficulty has motivated the development of systematic construction methods, such as those based on grid structures or combinatorial designs like difference sets.
+This difficulty has motivated the development of systematic construction methods, such as those based on combinatorial designs like difference sets.

-Grid-based quorum systems, for instance, logically organize sites in a grid (e.g., square or triangle).
-In a square grid system with $N$ sites ($N$ being a perfect square), a quorum for a site includes all sites in the same row and column, resulting in a quorum size of $2\sqrt{N} - 1$.
-While simple and geometrically evident, this is roughly twice the theoretical lower bound and often leads to pairs of quorums intersecting at two sites.
-Variations like "triangle" grid systems aim to reduce the quorum size, but may struggle with maintaining the equal responsibility property.

 The challenges associated with finding truly optimal, symmetric quorum systems for arbitrary numbers of sites highlight the value of structured approaches that leverage combinatorial properties, such as the Cyclic Quorum Systems discussed next.